Affiliation: NYU Abu Dhabi

-After completing his PhD at the University of Berne (Switzerland), Jan Loop was awarded a Frances A Yates long-term research fellowship at the Warburg Institute (London).
-In September 2012 he joined the School of History at the University of Kent as a Lecturer (Assistant Professor) in Early Modern History.
+After completing his PhD at the University of Berne (Switzerland), Dr Jan Loop was awarded a Frances A. Yates long-term research fellowship at the Warburg Institute (London).
+In September 2012 he joined the School of History at the University of Kent where he has a chair in early modern history.

-Jan’s teaching and research interests are in the intellectual, religious and cultural history of Europe and the Near East, with a special focus on Western knowledge of the Arab, Ottoman, and Persian world between 1450-1800.
 His first book, Auslegungskulturen (2003), is a comparative study of Christian and Islamic hermeneutic concepts in early modern times.
-His second book, a monograph on the Reformed Church historian and orientalist Johann Heinrich Hottinger (1620-1667) and the significance of Arabic and Islamic Studies in the seventeenth century, appeared in 2013 in the Oxford-Warburg series.
-Jan is currently working on a monograph centered on the life and work of the Anglo-Swiss explorer Johann Ludwig (John Lewis) Burckhardt (1784-1817).
-Based on the study of hitherto unpublished documents, this monograph will shed new light on Burckhardt’s seminal contributions to our understanding of Arab life, culture and society.
+His second book, a monograph on the Reformed Church historian and orientalist Johann Heinrich Hottinger (1620-1667) and the significance of Arabic and Islamic Studies in the 17th century, appeared in 2013 in the Oxford-Warburg series.
+He is currently working on a short monograph on Western European pilgrims to Mecca.

 Jan Loop is the general editor of Brill's series 'History of Oriental Studies'.
 Together with Alastair Hamilton and Charles Burnett he published, in this series, a paper collection on The Teaching and Learning of Arabic in Early Modern Europe (Brill, 2017).
 In 2018 he edited a special issue of the Journal of Qur’anic Studies on 'The Qur’an in Europe'.